Private Charles L. Marshall (alias Thomas Lothard)

 Letters home from several members of the 47th and later media coverage confirm that at least one member of the regiment was given the high honor of guarding President Lincoln’s funeral train while others from the 47th Pennsylvania were assigned to guard duty at the prison where the Lincoln assassination conspirators were held and tried.

-While serving in Dwight’s Division, 2nd Brigade, U.S. Department of Washington’s 22nd Corps, the 47th Pennsylvania also marched in the Union’s Grand Review on 23-24 May.
+Attached to Dwight’s Division, 2nd Brigade, U.S. Department of Washington’s 22nd Corps, the 47th Pennsylvania also marched in the Union’s Grand Review on 23-24 May.

-On its final swing through the South, the 47th served in Savannah, Georgia from 31 May to 4 June 1865 as part of the 3rd Brigade, Dwight’s Division, U.S. Department of the South, and at Charleston and other parts of South Carolina beginning in June.
+On its final swing through the South, the 47th served in Savannah, Georgia from 31 May to 4 June 1865 as part of the 3rd Brigade, Dwight’s Division, U.S. Army Department of the South, and at Charleston and other parts of South Carolina beginning in June.

 Mistakenly Labeled as a Deserter